LHEEA/meshmagick/doc/command_line/cli_usage.rst

 that gives:

-.. program-output:: meshmagick ../meshmagick/tests/data/coque.gdf -md
+.. program-output:: python ../meshmagick/meshmagick.py ../meshmagick/tests/data/coque.gdf -md

 This allows to generate connectivity tables in the mesh and may drastically reduce the mesh size in memory and on disk.